Find A Doctor Or Hospital In Your Network.

 ACA navigators who charge for advice.
 The government provides trained navigators to help people who don’t know much about health insurance.
 Con artists posing as navigators ask customers to pay for their advice.
 Official ACA navigators never charge for their services.

 Discount cards called insurance plans.
 These cheap “insurance plans” usually boast a phony list of doctors, high fees hidden in the fine print and zero benefits.

 Remember, it’s important to consider several factors – not just price – when choosing a health insurance plan.
 Buy from an insurance company you trust.
 Beware of any company you’ve never heard of before.
 They may not exist.
 You could end up without health insurance and without the money you set aside to pay for it.
 Search for reviews about the insurance company you’re considering and any salesperson who has contacted you.

 Visit our article library to learn more about health insurance scams.

-Original publish date: August 18, 2015; Revised 2019
+Original publish date: August 18, 2015; Revised 2019, 2020, 2021

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.